What Are The Benefits Of SEO Keywords?

 Four steps to writing SEO optimised articles:

-- Determine the topics you want to write about and research the right keywords for each topic.
-Each keyword is a website ranking improvement code word.
-You should create a page per topic, not per individual keyword.
+- Determine the topics you want to write about and research the right website ranking keyphrase for each topic.
+You should create a page per topic, not per individual keyword

 - Don’t stuff content with keywords: aim for around 1-4% density.